 Post-secondary programs are qualified to be accredited if it is determined that the content offered meets at least 80% of the CPHR Competency Framework.

-Over the next year, CPHR Saskatchewan will be meeting with Saskatchewan post-secondary institutions to determine whether or not they wish to pursue accreditation with CPHR Saskatchewan.
+CPHR Saskatchewan will be meeting with Saskatchewan post-secondary institutions to determine whether or not they wish to pursue accreditation with CPHR Saskatchewan.
 Throughout Canada, there are several post-secondary institutions that have already been accredited and are recognized by CPHR Saskatchewan.
-Please refer to CPHR Canada’s website for a list of those institutions.
+Please refer to CPHR Canada’s website for a list of accredited courses and institutions

 Please complete the CPHR Saskatchewan Application for NKE Waiver (click to download) if your post-secondary institution has been accredited.